ebaquera/dbz-to-bigquery/README.md

 These logs show that Debezium is positioned in the last modification in the database and will update from that point onwards.

 Now let's test it's working.
-Simply connect to the database and add a new line to the table using `INSERT INTO public.actor (actor_id, first_name, last_name) VALUES (1, 'test-first', 'test-last’);`.
+Simply connect to the database and add a new line to the table using `INSERT INTO public.actor (actor_id, first_name, last_name) VALUES (1, 'test-first', 'test-last');`.

 After that, pull the logs from the Pub/Sub subcription to ensure the message has been received.
 Use `gcloud pubsub subscriptions pull postgres.public.actor-sub --auto-ack --limit=10`.
 The logs should look like a JSON response: